traxjs/trax/packages/trax/doc/trax.md

 ### ```readonly pendingChanges: boolean```

-Tell if some changes are pending (i.e. dirty processors) Return true if there are some dirty processors - which means that all computed values can be safely read with no risks of invalid value
+Tell if some changes are pending (i.e. dirty processors) Return false if there are no dirty processors - which means that all computed values can be safely read with no risks of invalid value

 Example:
 ```typescript